plone/training/docs/volto-light-theme/creating-new-project.md

 ### Step 1: Install CookiePlone

-First, install `cookieplone`, a tool for setting up new Plone projects, using `pipx`:
+First, install `cookieplone`—a tool for setting up new Plone projects—using `pipx`:

 ```shell
 pipx install cookieplone